bamlab/flashlight/README.md

 Flashlight generates a performance score for your app, aggregating different metrics.

+You can run locally or in the cloud with [flashlight.dev](https://flashlight.dev/)

 > **Full documentation** can be found at [docs.flashlight.dev](https://docs.flashlight.dev)

 - 🙅 No need to install anything in your app